Blog

 Use simple, legible labeling for regulatory data and usage instructions.

-Secondary Packaging Definition and role Secondary packaging groups primary packages for retail display or transport.
+Secondary packaging groups primary packages for retail display or transport.
 It provides branding opportunities and helps with merchandising.

 Common forms and uses